Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 For events recorded from add-ons, registration happens at runtime.
 Any new events must first be registered through this function before they can be recorded.
 The registered categories will automatically be enabled for recording.
+If a dynamic event uses the same category as a static event, the category will also be enabled upon registration.

 After registration, the events can be recorded through the ``recordEvent()`` function.
 They will be submitted in the main pings payload under ``processes.dynamic.events``.